CANADA'S WOLF-KILLING PROGRAMS

 These provinces have knowingly allowed industry to destroy caribou habitat for 50 years.
 Activities such as energy development, logging, mining and high-impact recreation continue in critical caribou habitat.
 As a consequence of our neglect, the government has sanctioned the killing of one species to save another.
 Wolves are being scapegoated to industrial interests for resource extraction; kill programs have been expanding across both provinces.
 Predator kill programs are ethically unacceptable, outdated & ineffective as a long-term solution.
 Critical caribou habitat is still being compromised by human use.

 Are we prepared to spend the next several decades shooting wolves from helicopters in a vain attempt to maintain small herds of caribou in degraded habitat?
-Killing wolves will impact far more than wolves and caribou, as an apex predator wolves have an invaluable role in maintaining ecological processes and functions.
+Killing wolves will impact far more than wolves and caribou, as an apex predator wolves have an invaluable role in ecosystem regulation.

 Watch this film about Alberta’s conservation dilemma in “Cry Wolf, An Unethical Oil Film” by DeSmogBlog.